thin-edge/thin-edge.io/docs/src/legacy/c8y-firmware-management.md

 :::

 - The firmware update operations are defined and triggered from Cumulocity
-- Thin-edge acts as the proxy between Cumulocity and the child device facilitating the routing of firmware update requests as well as the transfer of firmware binary files from cloud to the device.
+- %%te%% acts as the proxy between Cumulocity and the child device facilitating the routing of firmware update requests as well as the transfer of firmware binary files from cloud to the device.
 - Updating the firmware of a device is done by some device specific firmware management software.
-  Since thin-edge can not directly interact with that piece of software over whatever third-party protocol it supports, an additional piece of software, referred to as `child-device-connector` in the rest of this doc, must be developed by the child device admin to perform the actual installation itself, in coordination with thin-edge.
+  Since %%te%% can not directly interact with that piece of software over whatever third-party protocol it supports, an additional piece of software, referred to as `child-device-connector` in the rest of this doc, must be developed by the child device admin to perform the actual installation itself, in coordination with %%te%%.
-- The `child-device-connector` may be installed directly on the child device or alongside thin-edge as well, as long as it can  access the HTTP and MQTT APIs of thin-edge interact with the child device directly.
+- The `child-device-connector` may be installed directly on the child device or alongside %%te%% as well, as long as it can  access the HTTP and MQTT APIs of %%te%% interact with the child device directly.

 This document describes:
 - how to install, configure and use the `c8y-firmware-plugin`